Open-Archypelago/Archypelago/building-blocks/route-to-value/route-to-value.md

 1. Ask the participants to write down about 10 bullet points that describe how success can be delivered

     - Write the notes individually without discussion and without showing them
-    - If you have any solution options, list them now, we are capturing them to sho wthat there are possible ways forward (we will not discuss them in detail in this workshop)
+    - If you have any solution options, list them now, we are capturing them to show that there are possible ways forward (we will not discuss them in detail in this workshop)
     - This should be idealistic, not realistic or pragmatic (we will add that later)

 1. All participants show their notes at the same time